Cx-Rubio/gbees-cuda/README.md

 ## Model configuration

 The models (the specific problems to solve), are defined in the models folder.
 Each model should populate the model structure similarly to the CPU implementation documented [here](https://bhanson10.github.io/GBEES-hash.pdf).
-Additionally, the recordDivider field allows saving only a fraction of the record distributions, while the recordSelected field specifies which fraction of the total records is recorded.
+Additionally, the *recordDivider* field allows saving only a fraction of the record distributions, while the *recordSelected* field specifies which fraction of the total records is recorded.

 ## Compile
 The software is developed and tested only in Linux.
-Before compile it is needed yo have installed the NVIDIA CUDA toolkit.
+Before compile it is needed to have installed the NVIDIA CUDA toolkit.
 In Ubuntu can be done by:
 ```
 sudo apt install nvidia-cuda-toolkit
 ```
-Before compile, edit the **_makefile_** and adjust the *CUDAFLAGS* according to the architecture level of the target GPU.
-The option *-maxrregcount = 32* should also be included to limit the number of registers used by each thread.
+Edit the ***_makefile_*** and adjust the *CUDAFLAGS* according to the architecture level of the target GPU.
+The option *-maxrregcount = 32* should be included to limit the number of registers used by each thread.

-Finally, compile to generate the executable by using:
+Compile to generate the executable by using:

 ```
 make clean; make all